viun-tech/public/clients/javascript/avis-client-js/generated/docs/MetadataApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.MetadataApi();
+let apiInstance = new ViunAvisClientJs.MetadataApi();
 let id = 56; // Number | A unique integer value identifying this metadata. let opts = {
-  patchedMetadataRequest: new Avis.PatchedMetadataRequest(), // PatchedMetadataRequest |
+  patchedMetadataRequest: new ViunAvisClientJs.PatchedMetadataRequest(), // PatchedMetadataRequest |
 };
 apiInstance.metadataPartialUpdate(id, opts, (error, data, response) => {
   if (error) {